Everything you need to know about the April 2018 diesel ‘road tax’ changes

-The change doesn’t apply to any diesel vehicles that are already on the road – they’ll remain in their current tax band.
+The change doesn’t apply to any diesel vehicles that are already on the road or already meed RDE2 requirements – they’ll remain in their current tax band.
 Vans and commercial vehicles are also exempt from the rise.

 Given that RDE2 testing is more rigorous than Euro 6 and isn’t set to become the industry standard until 2020, many have called the government plans unfair.
 It would appear certain cars will be punished for not conforming to a 2020 regulation… from April 2018.